dymensionxyz/networks/mainnet/dymension_1100-1/README.md

 Assuming that your dymension home it's already initialized with the desired genesis and configuration, to replay the chain from genesis using Cosmovisor:

-1. Install version `v1.2.0` from the official [repository](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor).
+1. Install version `v1.2.0` or later from the official [repository](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor).

 Alternatively, you can download the appropriate binary for your platform from our mirrors: